Scone Palace Trail Runs

 Perth, United Kingdom • 26 Apr 2026

-• 5km Trail Run - age 11+
+• 5km Trail Run (age 11+)

-• 10km Trail Run - age 15+
+• 10km Trail Run (age 15+)

-The event is canicross friendly; one controlled dog per runner is allowed.
+The event is canicross friendly; one controlled dog per runner is permitted.
+Live chip timing is provided by Timing Up North.
 All finishers receive an event medal, Wild Deer merchandise, and a drink and snack.
-An exclusive event T-shirt is available for purchase for £12 when signing up; entry options that include a T-shirt have higher entry prices.
+An exclusive event T-shirt is available to purchase for £12.
+On-site parking is available for £3 per vehicle.

 Race information